15 Best Platforms For Bloggers

 Pros

-- Includes hosting, domains, and SSL certificates.
+- Includes hosting, domain options, and SSL security features.

 Cons

-- Limited design flexibility for advanced customization.
+- Limited design flexibility compared to WordPress and other advanced platforms.

-- Basic plans include Weebly branding and ads, impacting professionalism.
+- Free plans include Weebly branding.

 10. Tumblr